-- Know Your Customer(KYC) regulation may create problem on entry too many exchanges.
+- Know Your Customer(KYC) regulation may create a problem on entry too many exchanges.

-- The competition risk is very high as gradually all the traders are becoming aware of the concept, etc.
+- The competition risk is very high as gradually all the traders are becoming aware of the concept.

-Key things to keep in mind while doing Triangular Arbitrage in Crypto Exchange
+Things to Keep in Mind during Triangular Arbitrage in Crypto Exchange

-There are certain key things that you should consider before involving yourself in this cryptocurrency sphere.
+There are certain vital things that you should consider before involving yourself in this cryptocurrency sphere.

-- Monitor the market of cryptocurrency because there is a greater chance of price differences during the periods of market volatility.
+- Monitor the cryptocurrency market because there is a greater chance of price differences during periods of market volatility.

 - Use only the trusted exchanges.
 Research well before investing in any of the exchanges.

-- Protect yourself against the sudden market moves, specially the ones which are not in your favor.
+- Protect yourself against the sudden market moves, especially the ones which are not in your favor.
 It’s worth reading up on hedging strategies and how to use them.

-- Do not use only a single exchange to store your funds for a longer period of time, which will make it prone to hacking.
+- Do not use only a single exchange to store your funds for a longer time, making it prone to hacking.
 Keep spreading your money.
 This will minimize the risk.

 The Future of Bitcoin Arbitrage or Cryptocurrency Arbitrage

-What is the future of the cryptocurrency arbitrage, now, if you ask.
-Cryptocurrency is not controlled by any Government.
+What is the future of cryptocurrency arbitrage, now, if you ask.
+Any Government does not control cryptocurrency.
 How do you think the Government reacts to it?
 We hate the things that we don’t understand or can’t control.
-Many of the countries have banned their banks to invest in cryptocurrencies.
+Many of the countries have banned their banks from investing in cryptocurrencies.
 India is one of those countries.

-Certain other complications that cryptocurrency arbitrage is currently facing are that if your computer crashes, the entire history of the transaction will get erased, your hard earned funds can be easily hacked by any hacking expert.
-But such kind of problems will eventually will be solved.
+Certain other complications that cryptocurrency arbitrage is currently facing are that the transaction’s entire history will erase if your computer crashes.
+Any hacking expert can easily hack your hard-earned funds.
+But such kinds of problems will eventually be solved.
 A bit grave problem is that the more people get to know about it, the more rules and regulations it will attract, which will erode the fundamental premise of its existence.
-While the number of merchants are increasing, they are still in minority.
-For cryptocurrencies to become more popular, they have to first gain widespread acceptance among the consumers.
+While the number of merchants is increasing, they are still in the minority.
+For cryptocurrencies to become more popular, they have first to gain widespread acceptance among the consumers.

-A cryptocurrency that aspires to become a part of the finance mainstream have to satisfy a widely divergent criteria.
-It have to be mathematically complex to avoid hacking but easy for the customers to understand, decentralized but with adequate consumer safeguard and protection, and preserve users anonymity being a felon.
-These are the small part of the conditions of criteria to satisfy.
-I can’t be sure that cryptocurrency arbitrage will be widely accepted in few years’ time but there is a little doubt that as the leading cryptocurrency at present, Bitcion’s success in dealing with challenges it faces may determine the fortunes of other cryptocurrencies in the years ahead.
+A cryptocurrency that aspires to become a part of the financial mainstream has to satisfy widely divergent criteria.
+It has to be mathematically complex to avoid hacking but easy for the customers to understand, decentralized but with adequate consumer safeguard and protection, and preserve users anonymity being a felon.
+These are a small part of the conditions of criteria to satisfy.
+I can’t be sure that cryptocurrency arbitrage will be widely accepted in a few years.
+Still, there is a little doubt that as the leading cryptocurrency presently, Bitcoin’s success in dealing with challenges it faces may determine other cryptocurrencies’ fortunes in the years ahead.

 Wrapping Up: Success Stories of Crypto Arbitrage

-If we talk about success stories, there are a tons of it.
+If we talk about success stories, there are tons of them.